melezhik/swat/README.md

 As devops I update a dozens of web application weekly, sometimes I just have _no time_ sitting and wait while dev guys or QA team ensure that deploy is fine and nothing breaks on the road.
 So I need a **tool to run smoke tests_ against web applications**.
 Not tool only, but the way to **create such a tests from the scratch in way easy and fast enough**.
 So this how I came up with the idea of swat.
 If I was a marketing guy I'd say that swat:

 - is easy to use and flexible tool to run smoke tests against web applications
-- it's [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible
+- is [curl](http://curl.haxx.se/) powered and [TAP](https://testanything.org/) compatible
-- it has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand ( which is true  for most cases )
+- has minimal dependency tree  and probably will run out of the box on most linux environments, provided that one has perl/bash/find/curl by hand ( which is true  for most cases )
-- it has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl one-liners calls )
+- has a simple and yet powerful DSL allow you to both run simple tests ( 200 OK ) or complicated ones ( using curl api and perl one-liners calls )
-- it's it/devops/dev helper with low price mastering ( see my tutorial )
+- is daily it/devops/dev helper with low price mastering ( see my tutorial )
-- and yes ... it's fun :)
+- and yes ... swat is fun :)

 # Tutorial